Civil Engineering Experimental Officer

 Your duties will also include contributing to the smooth running and regulatory compliance under H&S regulators

-You must have UK Doctorate Degree or equivalent professional qualification in Civil Engineering, plus a wide range and intensive experimental work experience in relevant technical/scientific roles.
+You must hold UK postgraduate degree or equivalent professional qualification in Civil Engineering, plus a wide range and intensive experimental work experience in relevant technical/scientific roles.
 Good knowledge H &S compliance is essential along with intensive practical civil Engineering laboratory skills and online editing ability to publishing experimental instructions for virtual learning.
 Evidence of good track records of civil engineering laboratory work is essential.
 Good verbal and written communication skills, accurate record keeping skills and the ability to prioritise tasks to meet tight deadlines with little supervision are essential.
 You must be computer literate and a highly motivated individual with demonstrable ability to learn.
 You will be expected to work in a collaborative manner, be open-minded with a positive approach to develop and apply new concepts, as well as to problem solving.
 The position may require occasional travel to other collaborating sites within UK and flexible working hours.

 This is a full-time, fixed term position for 1 year with possible renewal subject to the availability of funding.
 You will be based on the main college campus in Cranford, West London .